 What Are the Early Signs of Dental Implant Failure?

-Early signs include ongoing pain, swelling, bleeding, or visible changes in the gum tissue near the implant.
-Stay alert and call your dentist if you notice these symptoms.
+Early signs include ongoing pain, swelling, bleeding, or visible changes around the implant.
+Call your dentist if you notice these symptoms.

 Can a Failed Dental Implant Be Repaired?